fkztw/hor2vec/README.md

 |_| |_|\___/|_| |_____| \_/ \___|\___|
 ```

-Change your pure text arrangement to what you want it to be
+Change your horizontal pure text to vertical with some options.

 ---